-My strategy, given these difficulties, will be to give a rough sketch of the structure of circumstance.
-All I will ask of it is that it support the demands of the next section.
-Since my basic point is to show how the structure of self-reference reflects the structure of circumstantial relativity, any particular analysis of circumstance - including this one - can be taken as somewhat of an example.
+Given these difficulties, my strategy will be to give a rough sketch of some of the possible structure of circumstance.
+All that I will ask is that what I provide support the demands of the next section.
+Since my basic aim is to show how the structure of selfreference reflects the structure of circumstantial relativity, any particular analysis of circumstance-including this one-can be taken as somewhat of an example.

-By the immediate aspects or properties of a representational structure or impression I will mean those properties that can play a direct causal role in engendering any computational regimen defined over them.
-As such, they must not be relational - especially not to distal objects - but instead be locally and directly determinable, in such a way that a process interacting with or using the representation can "read off" the property without further ado (i.e., without inference).
-They must, that is, be immediately causally effective, in the sense that processes interacting with the structures can act differentially depending on their presence or absence.
+By the immediate aspects or properties of a representational structure or impression l will mean those properties that can play a direct causal role in engendering any computational regimen defined over them.
+As such, they must not be relational-especially not to distal objects-but instead be locally and directly determinable (at least local and determinable within the system as a single whole), in such a way that a process interacting with or using the representation can "read off" [the presence or absence of an instantiation of] the property without further ado (i.e., without inference).
+Immediate aspects or properties, that is, must be immediately causally effective, in the sense that processes interacting with the structures can act differentially depending on their presence or absence-depending on whether or not they are occasioned.

-For example, the (type) identity of tokens of a representational code (i.e., whether a given structure is a token of the word "elaborate" or not), how many elements a composite structure has, etc., would be counted as immediate.
+For example, the (type) identity of tokens of a representational code (i.e., whether or not a given structure is a token of the word

+'elaborate'), how many elements a composite structure has, etc., would on this account be counted as immediate.
 Non-immediate properties would include truth, being my favourite representation, and whether there is another type-identical representation elsewhere in a larger composite structure or system of which this particular representational structure is a part.
-This last example suggests that immediacy, which otherwise sounds like Fodor's notion of a formal property, is more locally restrictive, since all 'internal' properties of a computational system, it seems, count as formal to him.
-Positive existence will count as immediate, but negative existence not, since there is nothing for the latter property to be an immediate property of.
+This last example suggests that immediacy, which otherwise sounds like Fodor's notion of a formal property, is more locally restrictive, since all "internal" properties of a computational system, it seems, count as formal to him.9 Positive existence will count as immediate, but negative existence not, since there is nothing for the latter property to be an immediate property of.

-Although it's tempting to compare the notion of an immediate property with apparently more familiar notions, such as of a syntactic, intrinsic, or non-relational property, such comparisons would involve us in more complexity than they're worth.
-The important point is merely that I mean to get at those aspects of a representational structure that affect or engender processes that use it; just what those properties are, especially in any given case, is less important.
+Although it is tempting to compare the notion of an immediate property with apparently more familiar notions, such as of a syntactic, intrinsic, or non-relational property, such comparisons would involve us in more complexity than they are worth.
+The important point is merely that, with the notion of immediacy, I mean to get at those aspects of a representational structure that [are available to] affect or engender processes that use it; just what such potentially effective properties are, especially in any given case, is less important.i